gokhandeveloper/LinearDriveSystemController/Readme.md

 It connects to any hardware which supports firmata protocol via johnny-five library.
 ![Image of Linear actuator controller](https://user-images.githubusercontent.com/10161605/69553378-13a42380-0fdb-11ea-8225-599cee14f61b.png)
 -------
+The slider represents the load(carriage) in real time.

 It also has asynchronous tests which run on the hardware in real time.

 It is mainly built to control the linear actuators like the one from Open Builds: